Nawazuddin Siddiqui: Career

+1999–2012: Early work and recognition

 Siddiqui went to the National School of Drama in New Delhi.
 After graduating in 1999, he moved to Mumbai.

 He made his Bollywood debut in the year 1999 with a small role in the Aamir Khan starrer Sarfarosh.
 He then appeared in Ram Gopal Varma's 1999 film Shool and the 2000 film Jungle, as well as Rajkumar Hirani's Munnabhai MBBS (2003).
 After moving to Mumbai, he tried to get work in television serials but did not achieve much success.
 He did a short film, The Bypass, in 2003, where he appeared with Irrfan Khan.
 Beyond that, between 2002 and 2005, he was largely out of work and lived in a flat that he shared with four other people, surviving by conducting occasional acting workshops.
 In 2004, which was one of the worst years of his struggle, Siddiqui couldn't pay rent.
 He asked an NSD senior if he could stay with him.
 The senior allowed him to share his apartment in Goregaon suburb if he was willing to cook meals for him.

 Between 2004 and 2007, Siddiqui had a few minor roles, including in the film Black Friday, which came out in 2007 and was a nominee for the Golden Leopard.
 In 2009, he appeared in a cameo role in the song "Emotional Atyachar" in the movie Dev D, playing the role of Rangila.
 He performed a duet with Rasila (known together as Patna ke Presley).
 In the same year, he appeared in New York.
 However, it was his role of a journalist in Anusha Rizvi's 2010 film Peepli Live, that first got him wide recognition as an actor.
 In 2012, he appeared in Prashant Bhargava's Patang: The Kite, which premiered at the Berlin International Film Festival and the Tribeca Film Festival.
 Siddiqui's performance was praised by film critic Roger Ebert, who stated that the role "transformed his acting style" and he awarded the actor the 'Thumbsup Trophy'.
 The film was subsequently released in the U.S. and Canada and garnered much attention, with rave reviews from The New York Times.